d1618033/python-redfish-utility/docs/slate/source/includes/_rawcommands.md

 Use this flag to silence responses.

-- **--sessionid=SESSIONID**

-Optionally include this flag if you would prefer to connect using a session id instead of a normal login.

-- **--url=URL**

-If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

 - **--biospassword=BIOSPASSWORD**

 Select this flag to input a BIOS password.
 Include this flag if second-level BIOS authentication is needed for the command to execute.

 <aside class="notice">This flag is used only on iLO 4 systems and not required on iLO 5 systems.</aside>

-- **--providerid=PROVIDERID**

-Use to pass in the provider ID header.

 - **--service**

 Use this flag to enable service mode and increase the function speed.

+#### Login Parameters

+The following parameters can be included to login to a server in the same line as the command is run.

+- **--url=URL**

+If you are not logged in yet, use the provided iLO URL along with the user and password flags to login to the server in the same command.

+- **-u User, --user=USER**

+If you are not logged in yet, use this flag along with the password and URL flags to login to a server in the same command.

+- **-p Password, --password=PASSWORD**

+If you are not logged in yet, use this flag along with the user and URL flags to login.
+Use the provided iLO password corresponding to the username you gave to login.

+- **--https**

+Use the provided CA bundle or SSL certificate with your login to connect securely to the system in remote mode.
+This flag has no effect in local mode.

 #### Inputs